 Which are all super fun!

 But many don’t know where Halloween and its customs originated from.
-Or why the veil thins on Halloween or how Halloween’s spiritual meaning has been lost.
+Or why the veil thins on Halloween or how the spiritual meaning of Halloween has been lost.

 After I had a very bizarre Spiritual Awakening Experience, I came face-to-face with the thinning of the veils during Halloween-time.